-In fact, according to the American Society for the Prevention of Cruelty to Animals (ASPCA) – and as recently charted on this infographic – the average annual cost of owning a pet can reach $580 for a small dog, $670 for a cat or $875 for a large dog.
+In fact, according to the American Society for the Prevention of Cruelty to Animals (ASPCA), the average annual cost of owning a pet can reach $580 for a small dog, $670 for a cat or $875 for a large dog.

 Personal-finance management service Mint.com estimates the average cost of pet ownership as $112 a month (or $148 in San Francisco, an expensive city) — adding up to an average of $1,344 per year.
 Multiply that by the median lifespan of a dog — 12.8, according to WebMD — and you could expect to spend roughly $17,200 throughout your pet’s life.

 How do these numbers break down?
 The ASPCA’s conservative estimate of $695 for a medium size dog includes:

 - 34 percent ($236) for medical expenses.

 - 32 percent ($222) for health insurance.

 - 8 percent ($56) for toys and treats.

 - 2 percent ($14) for a pet license.